Help! My Cat Hates Her Carrier!

 All you want to do is make your cat comfortable in the very thing she needs for a safe ride in the car.

-The Dodo spoke with Dr. Vanessa Spano, a veterinarian at Behavior Vets in New York City, to find out how to get your cat to actually enjoy her carrier.
+The Dodo spoke with Dr. Vanessa Spano, a veterinarian at Behavior Vets in New York City, and Dr. Crista Coppola, a certified cat behaviorist for SeniorTailWaggers.com, to find out how to get your cat to actually enjoy being in her carrier.

 Why your cat hates her carrier